top of page

 About me

-As a historian of fashion, dress, and the body, I publish original scholarship on African dress, contemporary Islamic fashion, and working-class histories of dress in the US.
+As a historian of fashion, dress, and the body, I publish original scholarship that intersects with American Studies, Islamic Studies, and African Studies.
 My topical interests include uniforms, political rhetoric and lawmaking about dress, museum collections, and secret society regalia.
-I also use historical research to write historical fiction.
+I also use historical research to write historical fiction and curate exhibits.

-When I'm not working I enjoy hiking, genealogy, spending time with my pets and teenage children, and watching costume dramas grounded in history like Call the MidwifeOutlander, and The Crown.
+When I'm not working I enjoy hiking, genealogy, spending time with loved ones and pets, and watching costume dramas grounded in history like Call the MidwifeOutlander, and The Crown.

 My latest projects